Many parents come to us asking what to do after their child is seriously hurt at daycare.

 1. Did you conduct an investigation?

-2. Is the teacher that was involved or in charge of supervising my injury child going to still be watching kids while you investigate the incident?
+2. Is the teacher that was involved or in charge of supervising my injured child going to still be watching kids while you investigate the incident?

 4. Do you have a video of the incident?